-Number Relevant packages Design parameter Design parameter 1: Minor enhancements to the existing vesting contract regime We recommend that the EMA amend the Procedures to reflect: A maximum VCL limit and The inclusion of directions or limits on the rate of change of the VCL.
-Design parameter 2: Generation concentration cap Improved Vesting Balanced Market Combined Approach We recommend a capacity market share cap of 25 percent on all Gencos, with no forced divestments.
-Design parameter 3: Prescribed, vested HHI Improved Vesting approach for setting VCL We recommend setting the VCL based on a prescribed, formulaic methodology whereby the VCL would be set with a view to achieving an appropriately low 'vested HHI'.
+Number Relevant packages Design parameter Design parameter 1: Minor enhancements to the existing vesting contract regime Status Quo Improved Vesting We recommend that the EMA amend the Procedures to reflect: A maximum VCL limit and The inclusion of directions or limits on the rate of change of the VCL.
+Design parameter 2: Generation concentration cap Improved Vesting Balanced Market Combined Approach We recommend a capacity market share cap of 25% on all Gencos, that is implemented ensure no forced divestment of physical capacity or currently held options to repower under t current generation licences.
+Design parameter 3: Prescribed, vested HHI approach for setting VCL Improved Vesting We recommend setting the VCL based on a prescribed, formulaic methodology whereby the VCL would be set with a view to achieving an appropriately low 'vested HHI'.
 We propose that the VCL be set to achieve a vested HHI of 1,250, and reviewed periodically.
 Design parameter 4: Vesting contract allocation Improved Vesting Vesting contracts should be allocated on the basis of the Gencos' effective capacity - where effective capacity refers to capacity that can respond to short term price events and currently equates to CCGT and OCGT plant capacities only.
 Allocations should be made to any effective capacity belonging to existing generators and any future new entrants.
+Design parameter 5: Hedging Improved Vesting Unvested MSSL load should be prudently hedged.
+Such hedging could be via a combination of available SGX products, tenders and bilateral trades once appropriate trading, risk management

-Number Relevant packages Design parameter Design parameter 5: Hedging unvested MSSL Ioad Improved Vesting Balanced Market Combined Approach Unvested MSSL load should be prudently hedged.
-Such hedging could be via a combination of available SGX products, tenders and bilateral trades once appropriate trading, risk management and compliance arrangements are in place.
+Number Relevant packages Design parameter unvested MSSL load Balanced Market Combined Approach and compliance arrangements are in place.
 Design parameter 6: Phase out vesting contracts Balanced Market Combined Approach Vesting contracts should be phased out under the balanced market approach in two key stages.
 First, balance vesting quantities should be reduced to zero over a defined period, say two to three years.
 Second, LNG vesting will be set to zero once the vesting contracts expire.
 Vesting contract allocation should remain unchanged over this period.
 Design parameter 7: Pivotal supplier test Combined Approach A dynamic PST should be applied in the combined approach to identify suppliers that are required to meet demand in any import-constrained subnetwork (i.e. are pivotal) arising from transmission constraints.
 The bids of pivotal suppliers should be capped at a representative level, for example \$350/MWh, representing an OCGT plant's SRMC with doubled fuel costs, to ensure participants are able to recover their variable costs.
 The PST should be designed to minimise any gaming and to remove incentives to physically withdraw capacity, which can primarily be achieved via implementing the test on a trading interval basis.
 Design parameter 8: Market price cap Combined Approach Review the appropriate level of the MPC to enhance resource adequacy with reference to the market power mitigation measures adopted or to be adopted in the SWEM.
 Design parameter 9: Analysis of pivotal supplier test (combined approach) Combined Approach To the extent that future circumstances in the SWEM exacerbate transmission congestion, further analysis regarding the appropriateness of a PST to manage localised market power should be undertaken.
 This would include load flow modelling to establish the extent to which transmission congestion is likely to occur in the SWEM and, ideally, further wholesale modelling with a more complete representation of the transmission system to quantify the impact of a PST.